Frequently Asked Questions

 Can you please tell me more about the evaluation research requirement?

 Evaluation research experience is increasingly a requirement in the job market and many of our graduates tell us that they used the skills gained on residency in their employment.
-The evaluation research requirement is flexible across the range of evaluation methodologies (such as needs assessments, program development and formative or summative evaluations) to fit residents’ interests.
+The evaluation research rotation is flexible across the range of evaluation methodologies (such as needs assessments, program development and formative or summative evaluations) to fit residents’ interests.
 Most residents do not come with formal evaluation research experience but are provided didactic seminars and ongoing supervision to develop the projects, evaluate the report, and guide its dissemination.
-Common components of the project include meetings with stakeholders and producing a written evaluation research report.
+Common components of the project include meetings with stakeholders and producing a written evaluation research report, and engaging in additional dissemination activities.

-Residents complete evaluation research projects in pairs, and various topics are provided by the program at the beginning of the year.
-In most cases, residents will work with a separate supervisor on this project, and time is dedicated towards working on the project on residents’ flex day.
+Residents are expected to complete an evaluation research project as a group (for 2026-27) as part of their core requirements for the year.
+Various topics are provided by the program at the beginning of the year.
+Time is dedicated towards working on the project on residents’ flex day.

 How many sites are there at The Royal, and where are they in relation to each other?

-The Royal Ottawa Mental Health Centre (ROMHC) in Ottawa, as well as the Brockville Mental Health Centre (BMHC) in Brockville.
-The main campus at 1145 Carling Avenue houses most programs.
+The Royal Ottawa Mental Health Centre (ROMHC) has two campuses in Ottawa, as well as The Brockville Mental Health Centre (BMHC) in Brockville.
+The main Ottawa campus at 1145 Carling Avenue houses most programs.
 Residents working at the main campus will be required to pay for parking.
+The main campus is accessible by the city’s public transportation OC Transpo.

 Will I have a dedicated office space?